 Perkins was traded the next year as general manager Danny Ainge attempted to stock up for another title run.
 But his roster began to fall apart even before the season started when Jeff Green was diagnosed with an aortic aneurysm; center Jermaine O'Neal was lost during the season and guard Avery Bradley went out in the playoffs, costing Boston one of its best defenders.

 "I wish we could have had healthy runs," Rivers said.
 "This team won a title.
-Got to another one, a Game 7, where they had a shot to win.
-Got to the Eastern Conference finals and one game away on the road.
-Banged up.

 "But you don't get do-overs."